rahilwazir/my-awesome-list/README.md

 ## Machine Learning
 - [TensorFlow](https://github.com/tensorflow/tensorflow) - Computation using data flow graphs for scalable machine learning
 - [Learn_Machine_Learning_in_3_Months](https://github.com/llSourcell/Learn_Machine_Learning_in_3_Months) - This is the code for "Learn Machine Learning in 3 Months" by Siraj Raval on Youtube
+- [handson-ml2](https://github.com/ageron/handson-ml2) - A series of Jupyter notebooks that walk you through the fundamentals of Machine Learning and Deep Learning in Python using Scikit-Learn, Keras and TensorFlow 2.
 ### Deep Learning
 - [RL-Adventure](https://github.com/higgsfield/RL-Adventure) - Pytorch easy-to-follow step-by-step Deep Q Learning tutorial with clean readable code